COVID-19 | Resources for Nonprofits

 LVCF COVID-19 Response Fund

-LVCF has established the LVCF COVID-19 Response Fund to unite with individuals who have an interest in giving back to our local community during this time of crisis.
-Funding raised will support the Greater Lehigh Valley COVID-19 Community Response Fund, as well as other immediate needs identified by our stakeholders.
-We are also continuing to encourage fundholders to directly support their favorite organizations with an unrestricted grant recommendation through their established fund at the Community Foundation.
-Please read about the matching campaign click here.
+LVCF established the LVCF COVID-19 Response Fund to unite with individuals who have an interest in giving back to our local community during this time of crisis.
+Funding raised supported the Greater Lehigh Valley COVID-19 Community Response Fund, as well as other immediate needs identified by our stakeholders.
+For the past year, we encouraged fundholders to directly support their favorite organizations with an unrestricted grant recommendation through their established fund at the Community Foundation.

 Providing Flexibility for our Foundation-directed Grant Strategy